marianogappa/truco/README.md

 ### I don't like your UI

 It's just an example UI.
-I encourage you to implement a web-based UI (that's you @devblac).
-You may browse the documentation and the existing UI to guide your implementation.
+I encourage you to [implement your own frontend](https://github.com/marianogappa/truco/blob/main/CONTRIBUTING.md#making-your-own-frontend).
+You may [browse the documentation](https://github.com/marianogappa/truco/blob/main/CONTRIBUTING.md) and the [existing React-based UI code](https://github.com/marianogappa/truco-argentino) and [terminal UI code](https://github.com/marianogappa/truco/blob/main/exampleclient/ui.go) to guide your implementation.

 ### I don't like your Bot

 It's just an example bot, which beats me.
-I encourage you to implement your own bot.
-You may browse the documentation and the existing bot to guide your implementation.
+I encourage you to [implement your own bot](https://github.com/marianogappa/truco/blob/main/CONTRIBUTING.md#making-your-own-bot).
+You may [browse the documentation](https://github.com/marianogappa/truco/blob/main/CONTRIBUTING.md) and the [existing bot code](https://github.com/marianogappa/truco/blob/main/examplebot/newbot/bot.go) to guide your implementation.

 ### Known issues / limitations